Port Louis: Chinatown

 The Pagoda is a central feature of the Port Louis Chinatown, which is one of several Chinatowns in Africa.
 Its entrance is marked by a large "friendship" gate, just east of the Central Market.
 The site was the traditional location of homes and shops of the Chinese community, which was dominated by descendants of the Hakka Chinese, who first came to Mauritius in 1826.

-Raouf Oderuth, the Artist provides a glimpse of 1960s Chinatown with some original architectural features and the local lifestyle of the past.

 Chinatown is now home to a more diverse community, but preserves its original appearance and contains many small shops and restaurants.
 Its old buildings and Chinese pagodas face the modern buildings of the city's business centre.
 The Chinese Chamber of Commerce (founded in 1908 and second only to Singapore as the world's oldest) hosts a popular food and cultural festival each April or May.
 The Chamber also runs a funeral parlour for the Chinese Community called 'Kit Lok', to provide vigil facilities for bereaved families.